v2sCollections/City-of-Dreams/README.md

 - Cybernetic eyes allow you to zoom in while aiming.
 - Netrunners can use more hacks on you and reveal your position now they have access to the same hacks as you.
 - NCPD will now chase you in vehicles and will spawn further away from you.
+- Adds a kill counter to the side of the Malorian Arms piston.

 ![](https://s12.gifyu.com/images/Cyan-Rule.png)